Some of WA’s tiniest residents to be launched into space

 Some of Washington state’s smallest residents will blast off into space Thursday afternoon.

 Eight species of bacteria will be taken, in Washington soil, to the International Space Station aboard a SpaceX craft.
-The soil is from a scientific field in Prosser run by Washington State University.
-Scientists will study how microgravity affects the the bacteria and how soil microbial communities function in space.
+The soil is from a scientific field in Prosser, Benton County, run by Washington State University.
+Scientists will study how microgravity affects the bacteria and how soil microbial communities function in space.

-That information is key to to growing food in space or on another celestial body, project researchers said.
+That information is key to growing food in space or on another celestial body, project researchers said.

 The eight bacteria are Dyadobacter, Ensifer, Neorhizobium, Rhodococcus, Sinorhizobium, Sphingopyxis, Streptomyces and Variovorax.
 The soil housing the bacteria will contain chitin, a common microbe chow found in soil worldwide.